Cost: $400 per credit

 EDLA 611 Adolescent/Young Adult Literature (ONLINE) (3 SH)

 Concentrates on literature written for and by adolescent/young adult readers while relying on works typically classified as young adult literature as well as literary “classics” found within the curriculum for middle, junior and senior high classrooms.
 Employs reader-response theory.
-(Literacy, Reading Specialist concentrations) June – August
+(Literacy, Reading Specialist concentration, Reading Specialist Certification) June 10-Aug 12

 EDDA 631 Research in Risk & Resiliency (ONLINE) (3 SH)